How to Visit Lhoka?

 Jiacha walnuts are known throughout the Tibetan plateau for their thin skin, large size, tender walnut meat, full flesh, and mellow and sweet walnut meat.
 They are tributes of the Dalai Lama and dignitaries in the past.

 Yandrok, an air-dried meat made from beef or mutton is a classic souvenir.
-It is dried near the Yandrok lake area, a perfect spot to absorb all those natural salt and minerals into the meat itself while it dries, giving it a unique taste.
+It is dried near the Yandrok Lake area, a perfect spot to absorb all those natural salt and minerals into the meat itself while it dries, giving it a unique taste.

 Next on our list is jade, it is one of the most valuable stones in China throughout history.
 Qiongjie jade jewelry and accessories are a crowd favorite, known for their gorgeous design and eye-catching shimmer.
 No wonder it can be sold in large numbers!

-Handicraft is what Tibetan people are proud of for is their colorful and elegant knits, such as Zhanang's knotting and textiles, and the Jiedexiu apron, which is a showcase of style and vivid colors.
+Handicraft is what Tibetan people are proud of for their colorful and elegant knits, such as Zhanang's knotting and textiles, and the Jiedexiu apron, which is a showcase of style and vivid colors.

-Best time to visit Shannan
+Best Time to Visit Shannan

-How to Get to Shannan?
+How to Travel to Shannan?